frictionrich/frictionless-pwa/README.md

 **Startup Funding, Reimagined** - Instant Alignment for Founders and Investors.
 Matched.
 Measured.
 Monitored.

+## ⚠️ Important Note

+**Service Worker Fixed**: The service worker has been updated to properly exclude Supabase API calls.
+If you experience authentication issues, clear your browser cache and unregister old service workers.
+See `FIXES.md` for details.

 ## Overview

 Frictionless is a streamlined investor-startup ecosystem designed for frictionless collaboration.
 It's a dual-sided marketplace that empowers both startups and investors by enabling founders to showcase their companies, demonstrate investment readiness, and connect with aligned capital sources — while providing investors with tools to discover, track, and engage with high-potential startups that match their thesis and timing.